t3-oss/create-t3-turbo/README.md

 #### Use iOS Simulator

 1. Make sure you have XCode and XCommand Line Tools installed [as shown on expo docs](https://docs.expo.dev/workflow/ios-simulator/).
-   > **NOTE:** If you just installed XCode, or if you have updated it, you need to open the simulator manually once before you can run it using the turbo `dev`-script.
+   > **NOTE:** If you just installed XCode, or if you have updated it, you need to open the simulator manually once.
+Run `npx expo start` in the root dir, and then enter `I` to launch Expo Go.
+After the manual launch, you can run `pnpm dev` in the root directory.

 ```diff
 +  "dev": "expo start --ios",